cucumber/docs/content/gherkin/gherkin-reference.md

 followed by an optional (but highly recommended) free format *description* which can span multiple lines.
 The free format description ends when the first scenario starts.

-Cucumber does not care about the name or the description.
-Their purpose is simply to provide a place for you to document important aspects of the Feature, such as a brief explanation and a list of business rules (general acceptance criteria).
+The name and the description have no special meaning to Cucumber.
+Their purpose is to provide a place for you to document important aspects of the Feature, such as a brief explanation and a list of business rules (general acceptance criteria).

 In addition to a *name* and a *description*, features contain a list of [Scenarios](#scenario) or [Scenario Outlines](#scenario-outlines) with Examples, and an optional [Background](#background).